-The Definitive Guide to Winter Camping
+The Definitive Guide To Camping in the Snow

 Many people pack away their camping gear in the fall and never consider venturing out into the wilderness after the mercury begins to fall.
 We outline the case FOR winter camping and break down how to plan and prepare for your winter camping trip.

 Looking for the best guide to Winter Camping?

 You’re in the right place!
 In this guide, we will be covering the following:

 - How to plan a winter backpacking trip.

 - What winter hiking clothing you will need